-If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.
+If government regulations change in a way that impacts this document, this document will be construed to comply with the most recent government regulations.

 This document does not create legally enforceable protections beyond the protection of the background state and federal laws which frame such policies and codes, generally.